THE STORY OF CABEL T-B RECORDING

 Overall, this recording has too

-T-B's last recording "Volume 50".
+much focus on music for my tastes.
 However, the few skits they did

-is still quite good, the lack of "real drums" and missing guitar tracks
+lack of "real drums" and missing guitar tracks lets you know the songs

-lets you know the songs were rushed through without properly recording
+were rushed through without properly recording them fully.
+From what

-living in at the time.
+in at the time.
 This did not stop Dino from writing and recording

 THE STORY OF CABEL T-B RECORDING